 - Help you obtain Emergency Protective Orders if appropriate

 - Conduct a criminal investigation if appropriate and requested

 - In the event of an arrest, help you obtain court order to protect you

 Filing a Complaint with the SRJC Title IX Office:

+The District has the responsibility to investigate and respond promptly and effectively to sex-based discrimination complaints, including sexual harassment and sexual violence.
+If the District knows, or reasonably should know, about sex discrimination, it must take action to eliminate the sex discrimination, prevent its recurrence, and address its effects.
 To report sexual harassment, sexual assault, domestic or dating violence, stalking, or threat of any of these committed by a student, staff, faculty, or other member of the campus community, with or without filing a police report and whether on or off campus, contact the Title IX Coordinator or Deputy Title IX Coordinators.
 You can also submit an online reporting form: Title IX: Sexual Misconduct Reporting Form.

 Retaliation is prohibited against any person who assists someone with a report of sexual misconduct, or participates in any manner in an investigation or resolution of the sexual misconduct report.
 Retaliation includes threats, intimidation, reprisals, and/or adverse actions related to employment or education.

 email@example.com (Santa Rosa)

 CAMPUS CONFIDENTIAL RESOURCES

 Santa Rosa Campus